-Buying an engagement ring and getting down on one knee is a very exciting yet sometimes daunting task.
+Buying an engagement ring and preparing for a proposal is a very exciting time.
 Your partner will remember this day for the rest of their lives and with this comes a certain pressure to make it a magical experience.
 Choosing the perfect ring involves some key considerations; so the Northcote Jeweller have put together a short list of pointers that we think can assist you with the process.
 We have set out to share some wisdom and experience.

 Gemological Institute of America